The gradient flow for entropy on closed planar curves: Fundamental estimates and rough data

 \end{prop} \begin{proof} Use Corollary \ref{CYkttest} with the Sobolev and then H\"older inequalities:

 Taking a supremum finishes the proof. \end{proof}

 We now use the gradient estimate to obtain preservation of $k>0$.

-\begin{prop} Suppose $\gamma:\S\times(0,T)\rightarrow\R^2$ is a smooth entropy flow with strictly convex initial data.
+\begin{prop} Suppose $\gamma:\S^1\times[0,T)\rightarrow\R^2$ is a smooth entropy flow with $\gamma(\cdot,0)$ satisfying the hypothesis of Lemma \ref{LMinitialenergybdd}.
 Then the flow remains strictly convex for all time, and if $T<\infty$, the infimum of the curvature as $t\nearrow T$ remains uniformly positive.
 More precisely, the infimum of the curvature at time $t$ satisfies